w5xd/PacketThermometer/README.md

 telemetering the battery volatage.
 On the Arduinio Mini Pro, 3.3V version, solder jumper SJ1 is removed which disables the on-board volatage regulator and LED.
-The system is powered with a 2 cell AAA (or AA) lithium battery wired to VCC (not RAW).
+The system is powered with a 2 cell AA (or AAA) lithium battery wired to VCC (not RAW).

 The required SetFrequencyBand settings are documented in RFM69.h (91 in USA).
 The Arduino can be programmed through either its serial interface or the ISP pins on the PCB.
 But the RFM69 configuration can only be accomplished through the Arduino's serial interface.

+Cover

+The CAD directory has a 3D model for a one-piece enclosure that covers the arduino, but leaves the battery pack exposed.